m15kh/VidAI_Gen/README.md

 # Auto-Subtitle

 A comprehensive tool for automatically generating and adding captions to videos with support for multiple languages including English, Persian, and Arabic.
+Perfect for content creators looking to make their videos more accessible across different language barriers.

 ## Features

 - Automatic video transcription using Whisper models
+- Translation between multiple languages (over 50 supported languages)
+- YouTube video downloading with automatic processing
 - Custom caption styling with font, color, and size options
 - Word-by-word highlighting for better readability
 - Special RTL (Right-to-Left) language support for Arabic and Persian
 - Configurable shadow and stroke effects for subtitle visibility
 - Pipeline-based processing for easy workflow automation
+- Logo overlay capabilities with customizable positioning
+- AI-powered title and description generation for content

 ## Installation